swaptacular/swpt_accounts/protocol.rst

 the received message.
 If such AD record exists, it SHOULD be removed from the client's database; otherwise, the message MUST be ignored.

+.. [#huge-negligible-amount] In this case, the ``negligible_amount`` field MUST be a set to some huge number, so as to ensure that the account will be successfully deleted by the server.

 .. [#adr-pk] Another alternative is the primary key for `AD record`_\s to be the (``creditor_id``, ``debtor_id``) tuple.
 In this case,